IAIA25 Sessions

 Conference Topic: G3.
 Biodiversity and ecology

 Developing countries are seeing infrastructure development but have limited technical capacity for critical habitat and cumulative impact assessment for devising no net loss or net gain approaches and strategies.
-This session will analyze the steps applied towards CHA and review the measurement and monitoring tools for achieving NNL and NG.
+This session will analyze the steps applied towards CHA and review approaches for achieving NNL and NG.

 Acceptance Status: approve